 - Johnelle Hunter shaves another customer.

 Yes, it's Clowser's second-ever visit to Hunter's, and he's not about to say anything disparaging about the guy holding his head hostage with a straight razor.
 Still, it's hard to argue with Clowser.
-Anyway, an "adult" haircut here sets you back 10 bucks, and Hunter can't remember when he last raised the price.
+Anyway, an "adult" haircut here sets you back all of 10 bucks, and Hunter can't remember when he last raised the price.
 It's been years.

 "Oh, we do get women," Hunter says, tossing out a number that's quickly calculated by the folks in the shop to be about three percent of his total customer base.
-Notable regulars over the years have included ex pro-football players such as Ron Gardin, and former Tucson Vice Mayor Charles Ford, as well as a colorful assortment of preachers, lawyers, and politicians.
+Notable regulars over the years have included ex pro-football players such as Ron Gardin, and former Tucson Vice Mayor Charles Ford, as well as a colorful assortment of preachers, lawyers, and politicians

 "So your grandfather was a stud," chimes in one waiting customer.

 "He was, for real," Hunter laughs.
 He pauses.
 Shrugs gently, and says, "Those were different times."

 Hunter's dad owned an 80-acre farm.
 “We lived off crops and the animals we raised," he says.
 “It just wasn't easy to make a living on a farm that small.
 Dad had to sell the farm but we never went hungry."

 The family moved straight to this cowboy hicktown from Louisiana in 1951, after two of his brothers, both military men, had relocated here in the '40s.
 (Even before that, his tuberculosis-suffering aunt had moved here for her health.)